 NIST Vitamin D Metabolites Quality Assurance Program (VitDQAP) supported the reliability of vitamin D measurements in human serum and plasma.
 Results from the comparison studies helped participants to make accurate clinical and health-care decisions as well as to maintain and improve their measurement comparability.

-The Vitamin D Metabolites Quality Assurance Program at NIST administered 11 interlaboratory comparison exercises for the measurement of vitamin D metabolites in human serum and plasma.
+The Vitamin D Metabolites Quality Assurance Program (VitDQAP) at NIST administered 12 interlaboratory comparison exercises for the measurement of vitamin D metabolites in human serum and plasma.
 The comparability of laboratory measurements for target analytes improved substantially over time through the development and promulgation of robust measurement technologies, identification and production of suitable reference materials, isolation and identification of measurement system biases, and support and encouragement of within-laboratory measurement quality control efforts.
 A final report for the VitDQAP is provided here.

 An example figure from the Summer 2011 Report illustrating the 25-hydroxyvitamin D (25(OH)DTotal) levels in two study materials as determined by immunoassay (CLIA, EIA, and RIA) and LC (LC-MSn and LC-UV) methods is shown below.

 Reports for the twelve exercises have been published:

 Certificates of participation can also be provided upon individual request.